croessner/pfxhttp/README.md

 ### Installation

-Pfxhttp is written in **Go** and requires SQLite development libraries to be installed on your system.
+Pfxhttp is written in **Go**.
 It can be compiled with the following commands:

 ```bash
 make